-19. Reporting Fraud, Waste and Abuse
+19. Reporting Fraud, Waste, and Abuse

 a.
 Recipients must contact the OIG and the cognizant NSF Program Officer without delay when they first suspect fraud waste, or abuse.
-The OIG maintains a hotline to receive this information, which can be reached by email at oig@nsf.gov or by telephone at (800) 428-2189.
-Disclosures can also be made through the OIG website at: https://www.nsf.gov/oig/report-fraud/.
+The OIG maintains a hotline to receive this information, which can made through the OIG website at https://oig.nsf.gov/contact/hotline or by telephone at (800) 428-2189.
 Upon request, OIG will take appropriate measures to protect the identity of any individual who reports misconduct, as authorized by the Inspector General Act of 1978, as amended.
 Reports to OIG may also be made anonymously.